typhonius/userpoints_votingapi_7.x/README.txt

-The User Points Voting API module extends the power to award points to voting modules that depend on Voting API (Voting, Fivestar, Latest and Greatest).
+The User Points Voting API module extends the power to award points to voting modules that depend on Voting API (Voting, Fivestar, Latest and Greatest for example).

 The module does the following:
  - Adds points to a user's account when they cast a vote using a Voting API-